greg-1-anderson/reposer/README.md

 - Use the existing Packagist API to retrieve project version metadata.
   - This should probably work.
 We can’t get composer.lock data from Packagist, but we can get dependency lists w/ version constraints for all versions of any given projects easily.
   - This will probably give us way too much data, as packagist always gives us all of the versions every time we ask for a project.
 Will be interesting to see if we still can update with much less memory than `composer update`
+  - We can avoid replacing Packagist for our prototype by providing a simple pass-through "filtering" server that sits in front of Packagist. e.g. we can ask our prototype server to fetch us information only about version x.y.z; the prototype server could in turn ask Packagist for all of the data on the current project and pass through only the requested version, so our prototype tool only sees the data (and spends memory on) the one version it is interested in.
 - Write a composer.lock file that is compatible with the existing Composer lock file format.
 - Install via ‘composer install’